jonas-t-s/instanalysis/README.md

 `<connections.json>` is a path to your connections.json file from your data download
 Usage: `python no_followback.py <connections.json>`
 #### Who stopped following me?
 For this operation you need two JSON-Files.
-One file, that you downloader earlier before and one that is up to date.
+One file, that you downloaded earlier before and one that is up to date.
 `<connections_old.json>`is the path to the out-dated `connections.json` file from your data download.
 `<connections_new.json>` is the path to the newer `connections.json` file from your data download.